Swedish Pastry

+For the Bud Powell album, see At the Golden Circle.

 Swedish Pastry is a live jazz album by Benny Goodman featuring recordings of Goodman and his then-newly formed septet recorded in 1948 during a two-week set at the Frank Palumbo's Click Club in Philadelphia, Pennsylvania.
 The septet included a young Swedish clarinetist Stan Hasselgård, tenor-saxophonist Wardell Gray, and pianist Teddy Wilson.
 The septet was short-lived as Hasselgård died later that year.
 The LP was released in 1978.